fmondora/fmondora.github.io/_posts/2019-01-01-bees-pollinates.md

   - purpose
   - drawingsexplained
 comments: true
-excerpt: >-
+excerpt: I'm inspired by nature and I look all the different ways the nature is in her purpose.

+share-img: /assets/bees.png
-  I'm inspired by nature and I look all the different ways the nature is in her purpose.
+meta-description:   I'm inspired by nature and I look all the different ways the nature is in her purpose.
 published: true
 ---